infosecjosh/dfrws2019/README.md

 ## Scenario Background

-The section contains details that were provided by the challenge organizers about the scnario.
+The section contains details that were provided by the challenge organizers about the scenario.

 ![drug lab floorplan](https://raw.githubusercontent.com/dfrws/dfrws2018-challenge/master/DFRWS2018-IoT-ForensicChallengeDiagram.png)